scb99/AccessToMailChimp/Readme.txt

-﻿This project just has a reference to MailChimp.Net.V3 package CHANGE
+﻿This project just has a reference to MailChimp.Net.V3 package